 If you're constantly battling your weight and obsessing about food, the solution involves something other than dieting and exercising.
 It takes loving yourself and embracing life, not hiding from it.

 A mother and teacher details 5 of the most common and consequential parenting mistakes that moms and dads make.
-If you're not putting your marriage first, becoming too emotionally enmeshed with your child, or not letting your kids fail, you're going down the wrong path.
-But it's not too late to change!
+If you're not putting your marriage first and not letting your kids fail, you're going down a perilous path.
+It's not too late, though, to alter course and save yourself a lot of grief.

 As the daughter of an emotionally absent mother, I struggled to trust other women.
 I worried about being vulnerable and opening up to them, fearing they would deny my feelings just like my mom always had.
 These 10 strategies helped me overcome my worries and build strong female friendships.

 If you grew up with an emotionally absent mom, it negatively impacted your life and your ability to connect with your inner world.
 Understanding your journey can help you celebrate your feelings, not hide from them.

 I kept hearing from experts that leading a life of intention was the key to happiness and well-being, but what the heck did it even mean?
 While everyone needs to discover that for themselves, I learned for me it meant meditation, gratitude, living in the moment, and always making time for tea!